 This Edinburgh guide will tell you how best to go about experiencing Arthur’s Seat, Calton Hill, and Castle Rock (AKA Edinburgh Castle).

 Trust me, whether you’re a geologist, photographer, or hike-happy tourist, these Edinburgh highlights are some craggy urban hills worth nerding out over*.

 *Okay, so they aren’t technically volcanoes, but the rocky outcrops that form the iconic Arthur’s Seat, Calton Hill, and Castle Rock are part of the same extinct volcano system!
 Edinburgh is also the birthplace of James Hutton, AKA the Father of Modern Geology, AKA a very big deal.
 So the fact that three of its most famous attractions share an igneous origin is very appropriate.
 If I remembered more from my geology minor I would elaborate on Carboniferous strata or plate tectonics, but that’s all I got.

 But it’s awesome, and you should definitely go.
 Walking around the monuments of Calton Hill feels like a fun park of sick views and medieval-looking structures that are actually important historical monuments.
-The walk is far less strenuous than Arthur’s Seat, but more than that to Castle Rock (which is not a hike at all).
+The walk is far less strenuous than Arthur’s Seat, but more so than that to Castle Rock (which is not a hike at all).

 Castle Rock is famous because there’s a freakin’ castle sitting on it.
 Specifically, Edinburgh Castle.
 Royalty hasn’t actually lived there since the 1600s (thanks, Wikipedia) and it’s one of modern Edinburgh’s most popular tourist destinations!